AI in Web Design: The Complete 2025 Guide to Revolutionizing Webflow Development

 Use cases: Responsive images for blogs, e-commerce product photos, and mobile-optimized content.

 If you want the smallest possible file sizes while maintaining high image quality, AVIF is your best bet.
 It’s ideal for cutting-edge websites or apps aiming to reduce bandwidth without sacrificing visual fidelity.
+When comparing AVIF vs JPG, AVIF typically delivers better compression and quality at lower file sizes, making it a more modern and efficient choice for web performance.

 Use cases: High-resolution images for apps, photography portfolios, and websites with large galleries.